bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ## Model Performance

-We've now preprocessed our data, probed for useful predictors, and trained and tested all of our models.
-It's time to compare the results of each model and generate a conclusion about which would be best to implement in a final decision.
+We've now preprocessed our data, probed for useful predictors, trained all of our models, and made predictions on new data.
+It's time to compare the results of each model, and form a final conclusion about which would be best to implement.

 We're going to use five common classification metrics to grade our performance:

+-   Accuracy

+-   Specificity

+-   Sensitivity ("Recall")

+-   Precision

+-   F1 Score

 ### Accuracy

 Accuracy is as simple as it gets.
 Overall, what percentage of outcomes did each model predict correctly?

 Accuracy is important to consider, but it can often be misleading.
-80% seems good enough, right?
-I mean, that's basically a B-minus; that's a lazy college student's dream!
-However...

-In this scenario, if we were to guess "FALSE" for all outcomes, we would be correct 84.5% of the time (because FALSE outcomes make up 84% of the data).
-Anything worse than a 84.5% accuracy level would be garbage-level performance.
+80% seems "good enough", but in this scenario, it would be sub-par.
+If we were to guess "FALSE" for all outcomes, we would be correct 84.5% of the time (because FALSE outcomes make up 84.5% of the data).
+Anything worse than an 84.5% accuracy level would be abysmal performance.

 ```{r accuracy_matrix}
 # Calculate percentage of 'FALSE' values in the 'Revenue' factor column